-According to the most recent status reviews, CCV steelhead are at some level of threat or risk of extinction due to past and present activities within Miners Ravine that have caused significant habitat loss, degradation, and fragmentation.
+According to the most recent status reviews, CCV steelhead DPS are at some level of threat or risk of extinction due to past and present activities within the range of the DPS.
+Significant habitat loss, degradation, and fragmentation has occurred in Miners Ravine.
 Cumulative effects like water diversions, increased urbanization, and continuing rock projects will all continue to happen in the action area without necessarily requiring Federal permitting.
 During this proposed Project, fish are expected to be harassed, injured, or killed during completion of the proposed action through various pathways.
-Construction related effects from the Project as well as pollution events, dewatering and fish capture and relocation, turbidity increases, increased shading, and a loss of critical habitat all have the potential to affect fish.
-Avoidance and mitigation measures, as well as BMPs, have been put in place to decrease any negative effects to listed species.
+Construction related effects from the Project as well as dewatering and fish capture and relocation, turbidity increases, increased shading, and a loss of critical habitat are all expected to adversely affect fish.
+Avoidance and mitigation measures, as well as BMPs, have been put in place to decrease any likelihood and level of effects to listed species.

 The proposed construction will temporarily decrease the action area's ability to safely support CCV steelhead at a variety of life stages and will increase the risk of mortality events or behavioral changes.
 A total of 0.2 acre of critical habitat will be permanently affected in shading from the bridge.
-These rearing and migratory corridor PBFs that support CCV steelhead will be negatively impacted through bridge shading.
-These permanent impacts only represent a small loss in the scope of the available habitat for CCV steelhead, but the intrinsic value of the area for the conservation of fish remains high.
+These rearing and migratory corridor PBFs that support CCV steelhead will be adversely affected through bridge shading.
+These permanent impacts only represent a small loss in the scope of the available habitat for the CCV steelhead DPS, but the intrinsic value of the area for the conservation of fish remains high.
 Onsite mitigation will minimize the loss of ecosystem function due to the modification of the riverbank and streambed (see section 1.3).
-Measures are included in the proposed action to protect fish and designated critical habitat.
-The proposed Project, with the implementation of these measures and the purchase of mitigation credits at a NMFS-approved mitigation bank, is not expected to reduce appreciably the likelihood of either the survival or recovery of CCV steelhead in the wild by reducing their numbers, reproduction, or distribution; or appreciably diminish the value of designated critical habitat for the conservation of the species.